-The most common adverse reactions (incidence $\geq 10\%$) for patients treated with dimethyl fumarate were flushing and gastrointestinal events (i.e. diarrhoea, nausea, abdominal pain, abdominal pain upper).
+The most common adverse reactions are flushing (35%) and gastrointestinal events (i.e. diarrhoea (14%), nausea (12%), abdominal pain (10%), abdominal pain upper (10%)).
 Flushing and gastrointestinal events tend to begin early in the course of treatment (primarily during the first month) and in patients who experience flushing and gastrointestinal events, these events may continue to occur intermittently throughout treatment with dimethyl fumarate.
-The most commonly reported adverse reactions leading to discontinuation (incidence >1%) in patients treated with dimethyl fumarate were flushing (3%) and gastrointestinal events (4%).
+The most commonly reported adverse reactions leading to treatment discontinuation are flushing (3%) and gastrointestinal events (4%).

-In placebo-controlled and uncontrolled clinical studies, a total of 2,513 patients have received dimethyl fumarate for periods of up to 12 years with an overall exposure equivalent to 11,318 personyears.
-A total of 1,169 patients have received at least 5 years of treatment with dimethyl fumarate, and 426 patients have received at least 10 years of treatment with dimethyl fumarate.
+In phase 2 and 3 placebo-controlled and uncontrolled clinical studies, a total of 2 513 patients have received dimethyl fumarate for periods of up to 12 years with an overall exposure equivalent to 11 318 person-years.
+A total of 1 169 patients have received at least 5 years of treatment with dimethyl fumarate and 426 patients have received at least 10 years of treatment with dimethyl fumarate.
 The experience in uncontrolled clinical trials is consistent with the experience in the placebo-controlled clinical trials.

-Tabulated summary of adverse reactions
+Tabulated list of adverse reactions